 Context.

 In the workshop, the detailed brief you wrote wasn't just creative writing — it was context engineering.
 Every detail you provided gave the AI better material to work with.
+The skill isn't prompting — it's knowing what to put in the room and when to clear the room.

 Prompt: go deeper on context +